Vishal1003/Algorithms/README.md

 ### Shell Sort
 Shell Sort is an efficient sorting algorithm which is a variant of the Insertion Sort algorithm.
 We avoid large shifts as compared to Insertion Sort.
 The worse-case time complexity of shell sort depends on the increment sequence which is O(n<sup>3/2</sup>) and for certain increments O(n<sup>4/3</sup>).
 For many practical variants, determining their time complexity remains an open problem.

+### Bucket Sort
+Bucket sort is a linear sorting algorithm.Bucket sort is one of the fastest sorting algorithms for numbers or strings of letter.
+It makes more space compared to other sorting techniques hence less preferable.
+The time complexity of Bucket sort is O(k*n).In the worst case scenario it can take O(n^2).

 ### Binary Search